Necronomicon (band): History

 In 1985, the quartet signed their first record contract at GAMA Records.
-That was one year before guitarist Jürgen "Jogi" Weltin was recruited.
-The band released their debut album Necronomicon, still dressed in punk outfits on the cover.
-With a mixture of hard thrash with strong punk rock influences, they gained notoriety in the underground scene.
+One year later, guitarist Jürgen "Jogi" Weltin was recruited.
+The band released their debut album Necronomicon and gained notoriety in the underground scene.

-In 1987, the second album, Apocalyptic Nightmare, was put on the market.
-On an Eastern Bloc tour that began in Austria and Hungary, the former Czechoslovakia to Russia, Necronomicon gained a large following.
+In 1987, the second album, Apocalyptic Nightmare, was released.
+They went on an Eastern bloc tour through Austria, Hungary, Czechoslovakia, and Russia.

-In the late 1980s the German thrash metal reached its peak period.
-Bands such as Kreator, Sodom and Destruction with "Freddy's" childhood friend Schmier attended national and international sensation.
-But Necronomicon had less success in this regard due to some major setbacks: After 1988, when the third album was released at Escalation GAMA Records, it came to financial inconsistencies on the part of the label.
-Necronomicon then separated from the management.
-As the label threatened with a legal dispute, the band agreed to give up their complete rights to the songs along with the band name for ten years.
-Necronomicon was also obligated to not sign another record contract.
+In the late 1980s, the German thrash metal reached its peak period with bands such as Kreator, Sodom and Destruction with "Freddy's" childhood friend Schmier.
+Necronomicon had less success due to some major setbacks: After 1988, when the third album was released at Escalation GAMA Records, Necronomicon separated from GAMA due to financial inconsistencies on the part of the label.
+As the label threatened with a legal dispute, the band agreed to give up their complete rights to the songs along with the band name for ten years, and furthermore to not sign with another label.

-In 1993 Necronomicon was able to sign a new record deal.
-The embargo time of ten years, which was enforced by GAMA Records, had now been successfully challenged.
-But the joy of the new contract, now with D&S Records, lasted only briefly.
-Although the album Screams was still mixed in 1994 under new management, D&S Records surprisingly reported insolvency in the same year and broke all contact with the band.
-In addition, a fire destroyed the rehearsal room and a portion of the equipment.
-Necronomicon almost broke up.
+In 1993, the ten-year embargo was successfully challenged, and Necronomicon signed a new record deal with D&S Records.
+Although the album Screams was still mixed in 1994 under new management, D&S Records unexpectedly went bankrupt in the same year and broke all contact with the band.
+In addition, a fire destroyed the rehearsal room and a portion of the equipment, almost causing Necronomicon to break up.